Systematically Meeting Targets:

 The Performance Management Pyramid combines Strategy Deployment (top-down) and Performance Management (bottom-up).

-- Strategy Deployment (Hoshin Kanri) defines the “WHAT“, what to do and what to accomplish.
-It translates strategic (business-changing) goals top-down into a series of specific and measurable improvement projects.
+- Strategy Deployment (Hoshin Kanri) defines the “WHAT”; what to do and what results to accomplish.
+It translates strategic goals top-down into a series of specific and measurable improvement actions.

-- Performance Management defines the “HOW“, how to accomplish given targets by solving what specific problems and achieving what results.
-It delivers results and escalates problems bottom-up.
+- Performance Management defines the “HOW“; how to accomplish given targets by solving what specific problems to achieve what results.
+It delivers outcomes and escalates problems bottom-up.

 Performance Management System

 The Performance Management System ensures continuous exchange of information between the organizational silos and management layers.

 - Frontline people perform work, ensure compliance, and report issues

 - Supervisors plan hours and assign people, and report rates and defects